mjvh80/jefferson/README.md

 This can then be called using, e.g. `$$hello('Marcus')$$`.
 Note that currently parameter values must be strings (or will be converted to string).

+This differs from the `#let` directive in that `#let` only binds a name within the statement, without affecting the context in any way. `#define` causes global changes visible accross files.
+Note that the `Jefferson.FileProcessing` adds support for file-level scopes.
+This can be used to read in a tree of files in which for every file the variables of its ancestors are accessible but it cannot alter these.

 FAQ
 ===